ForgeRock/forgeops/README.md

 # Quick Start

+There is now a sample "bootstrap" script.
+See bin/bootstrap.sh.
+The bootstrap script uses a toolbox docker image that contains the helm and kubectl commands and can bring up the platform.
+See the etc/toolbox.yaml for an example of how this works.

 * Knowledge of Kubernetes and Helm is assumed.
 Please read the [helm documentation](https://github.com/kubernetes/helm/blob/master/docs/index.md) before proceeding.
 * This assumes minikube is running (8G of RAM), and helm and kubectl are installed.